 The case for choosing epoxy for your countertop

-Epoxy resin is a versatile substance generally used as a protective coating, often for visually attractive materials that are inherently too weak or flawed for countertop purposes on their own.
+Epoxy resin is a versatile substance generally used as a protective coating for visually attractive materials that are otherwise too fragile or unsuitable as a countertop on their own.

 This is a good indicator of how durable they are.
 Epoxy surfaces are also easier to clean and less expensive to repair or maintain in general than mineral or stone-based materials like quartz, granite, and marble.

 More specifically, what is epoxy?

 Epoxy is what we usually call the cured form of epoxy resin (though the terms are interchangeable).

 Essentially, it's a sleek plastic polymer that has the appearance of glass without the fragility.

 Epoxy resin is usually stored as two liquid components: the resin itself and a hardener; this type of resin is called two-part epoxy.

 When these two components are mixed together thoroughly, the resin will start to cure.
 Curing is a chemical reaction that causes the epoxy to incredibly harden over the course of a few days.

 At the beginning of this process, it's still very liquid like, though slightly viscous.
 While in that state it can be poured onto a substrate material or into an appropriate casting mold (usually made of silicone).